Liver Disease Information

 In Your Area

-Explore this section to learn more about primary sclerosing cholangitis, including a description of the disease and how it's diagnosed.
+Explore this section to learn more about primary sclerosing cholangitis, including a description of the disease and how it's diagnosed

 PSC advances very slowly.
 Many patients may have the disease for years before symptoms develop.
 Symptoms may remain at a stable level, they may come and go, or they may progress gradually.
 Liver failure may occur 10-15 years after diagnosis, but this may take even longer for some PSC patients.
 Many people with PSC will ultimately need a liver transplant, typically about 10 years after being diagnosed with the disease.
 PSC may also lead to bile duct cancer.
 Endoscopy and MRI tests may be done to monitor the disease.

 Many people with PSC do not get symptoms, especially in the early stages of the disease.
-When symptoms do occur the most common are fatigue, pruritus, or intense itching of the skin, and jaundice, a yellowing of the skin and eyes.
+When symptoms do occur the most common are fatigue, pruritus, or itching of the skin, and jaundice, a yellowing of the skin and eyes.
 These symptoms may come and go, but they may worsen over time.
 As the disease continues, the bile ducts may become infected, which can lead to episodes of fever, chills and abdominal pain.

 The cause of this disease is not known.
 About 70 percent of patients are men.
 It may be related to bacterial or viral infections, as well as problems in the immune system.
 Genetic factors may also play a role.
 PSC is considered an uncommon disease, but recent studies suggest that it may be more common than previously thought.

 Because many PSC patients have no symptoms, the disease is often discovered through abnormal results on routine liver blood tests.
-Formal diagnosis is usually made by cholangiography, an X-ray test involving injection of dye into the bile ducts, or by an MRI.
+Formal diagnosis is usually made by cholangiography, an X-ray test involving injection of dye into the bile ducts, or by a MRI.

 There is no cure or specific treatment for PSC.
 The itching associated with the disease can be relieved with medication, and antibiotics are used to treat bile duct infections when they occur.
 Most people with PSC must take vitamin supplements.
 In some cases, bile duct surgery or endoscopy may be useful to temporarily improve bile flow.